Digital Data Storage: History

 Stores up to 1.3 GB uncompressed (2.6 GB compressed) on a 60 m cartridge or 2 GB uncompressed (4 GB compressed) on a 90 m cartridge.
 The DDS-1 cartridge often does not have the -1 designation, as initially it was the only format, though cartridges produced since the introduction of DDS-2 may carry a -1 designation to distinguish the format from newer formats.
 A media recognition system was introduced with DDS-2 drives and cartridges to detect the medium type and prevent the loading of an improper medium.
 From 1993, DDS-1 tapes included the media recognition system marks on the leader tape—a feature indicated by the presence of four vertical bars after the DDS logo.

+The DDS-1 cartridges in 60 m and 90 m lengths, often referred as DDS-60 or DDS-90 can be used in Digital Audio Tape recorders.
+They have a playing time of 120 minutes or 180 minutes.